oat-sa/taohub-articles/forge/developer-guide/database-schema.md

 TAO and Generis need to use a storage engine even though it’s transparent.
 By default, the storage back-end is [Mysql](http://www.mysql.com/), but it could be used over any relational database engine (eg. [Postgresql](http://www.postgresql.org/))

-As you can see in the schema below, there are few tables only.\
+As you can see in the schema below, there are few tables only.<br/>

 Only these three are important:

 -   The *statements* table which contains the triples.
 This is the main table: it contains the RDF (Resource Description Format)/RDFS triples ontologies representing the data (and the data model as a data itself).